JustBryse/Space-Game/README.md

 - Roll Ship: q, e
 - Fire Thruster: spacebar
 - Toggle Sensor Emission Range: c
-- Fire torpedoes: Select a contact on the minimap, press "fire torpedo" in the contact panel.
+- Fire Torpedoes: Select a contact on the minimap, press "fire torpedo" in the contact panel.
 - Free Camera View: Hold right click and move mouse around.
 - Contact Camera View: Select a contact from the minimap, press the view button in the contact panel.
 - Returning to Ship View: Click the view button on the orientation panel (the panel that looks like a clock).